ni/niveristand-python/docs/restrictions.rst

 Arithmetic Shift
 ^^^^^^^^^^^^^^^^

-- The left hand side of an arithmetic shift operation is not allowed to be of double type in Python.
+- You cannot use double data types to the left of an arithmetic shift operation in Python.

     .. code-block:: python